ShaneKelly89/pands-problem-sheet/README.md

 The user will simply need to run the program, and the program will output the response depending on whay day of the week it is.

 ## Running the Program
 ```python
 weekday.py
 ```

 # Task 5 Square Root

-This is task 05, where we are asked to write a program that will take in a positive floating point integer, and output it's approximate square root.

-## Summary of the program

 This is a program which takes in a positive floating-point number as input, and outputs the approximation of its square root.